VisitScotland

-VisitScotland, formerly the Scottish Tourist Board (Bòrd Turasachd na h-Alba), is a national tourism organisation for Scotland.
-It is an executive non-departmental public body of the Scottish Government, with offices in Edinburgh, Glasgow, Aberdeen, Inverness, and other parts of Scotland.
+VisitScotland, formerly the Scottish Tourist Board (Bòrd Turasachd na h-Alba), is the national tourism and events organisation for Scotland.
+It is an executive non-departmental public body of the Scottish Government, with offices across Scotland.

-Among the organisation's tasks is the attraction of visitors to Scotland through advertising and promotional campaigns.
+Among the organisation's tasks is promotion of Scotland internationally and the attraction of visitors through advertising, promotional campaigns and in-market activity, intermediary marketing and route development.
 VisitScotland also manages a number of quality grading schemes for tourist accommodation and attractions.
-The organisation also operates the VisitScotland.com website which provides bookings and information service for visitors to Scotland.
-From 2001 this website was operated as a public-private partnership venture, though this venture (and the website) was brought back into public ownership in 2008.

 Aims and operation

-VisitScotland's primary aim is to market Scotland as a tourism destination, which it does through advertising and promotion as well as encouraging press articles on Scotland and what it has to offer the business or consumer visitor.
+VisitScotland's purpose is to support the development of Scotland’s visitor economy by promoting tourism, providing support to tourism businesses, and working with partners in the tourism sector.

 The organisation also seeks to work with the tourism industry in Scotland to maintain standards in visitor attractions and accommodation provision.
 It does this through a number of specific quality grading schemes.
 VisitScotland also runs the Thistle Awards, which are awarded to the best tourism businesses each year.

+The organisation also works with the tourism and events industry in Scotland to provide business support, industry insight, trade opportunities and global market access.
+VisitScotland delivers the National Events Funding Programme and International Events Funding Programme, as well as providing support and advice to develop regional plans aligned to the national events strategy.
+VisitScotland also runs the annual "Connect" travel trade show and national Thistle Awards, which are awarded to the best tourism and events businesses each year.